blakeblackshear/frigate/docs/docs/guides/configuring_go2rtc.md

 :::caution

-To access the go2rtc stream externally when utilizing the Frigate Add-On, for instance, through a WebRTC card or VLC, you must first enable the RTSP Restream port.
+To access the go2rtc stream externally when utilizing the Frigate Add-On (for instance through VLC), you must first enable the RTSP Restream port.
 You can do this by visiting the Frigate Add-On configuration page within Home Assistant and revealing the hidden options under the "Show disabled ports" section.

 :::